static-frame/static-frame/doc/source/intro.rst

 For more comparisons to Pandas, see `Ten Reasons to Use StaticFrame instead of Pandas <https://dev.to/flexatone/ten-reasons-to-use-staticframe-instead-of-pandas-4aad>`_.

+For a runnable Jupyter Notebook tutorial, see `StaticFrame from the Ground Up: Getting Started with Immutable DataFrames <https://mybinder.org/v2/gh/InvestmentSystems/static-frame-ftgu/default?urlpath=tree/index.ipynb>`_

 For a concise overview of StaticFrame interfaces, start with :ref:`api-overview-Frame`.

 StaticFrame does not aspire to be an all-in-one framework for all aspects of data processing and visualization.
 StaticFrame focuses on providing efficient and powerful data structures with consistent, clear, and stable interfaces.